domeru369/Salifort-motors-project/README.md

 ### Average monthly hours and salary
 ![image](https://github.com/domeru369/Salifort-motors-project/blob/main/Data%20visualizations/monthly%20hours%20by%20salary.png)

-* Employees with low, medium and high salaries that worked 150 to 260 hours on average all left.
+* The amount of hours employees work do not determine the salary category they fall into because employees with high, medium and low salaries fall in the same range of monthly hours.